i4mi/fhir-wrappers.ts/web/README.md

 /* ... */
 ```
 You then can call the `this.$fhir.authenticate()` method from anywhere in your project, which takes the user to the servers auth page and further to the defined *redirect_url* (which is your `App.vue`), where the auth response is handled.

+### 2.3 Demo app
+A demonstration of the most important functions and the implementation in a Vue.js project can be seen in a simple demo app available on [github/heg/vue-fhir-demo](https://github.com/heg2/vue-fhir-demo).

  <a name="3-dev"></a>
 ## 3 Dev